 Unlike LED posters, digital displays can showcase moving images and are also interactive if you use a touchscreen.

 Digital displays are typically more expensive than printed posters.
 However, they save money over time.
 This is because they're easy to update.

 If you wanted to change your window poster display every day or every week, you would have to pay for printing costs.
 With a digital display, simply upload your new poster or video straight onto the unit.

-When you see the facts that show the power of digital signage in retail, compared to traditional print media, it’s hard to argue why they aren’t worth the initial investment.
-Research undertaken by Fourcast shows that organisations that use digital signage have seen a 3% rise in in store revenue on average .
+When you see the facts showing the effects of digital signage, it’s hard to argue they aren’t worth investment.
+Research shows that organisations using digital signage have seen a 3% rise in in store revenue on average .
 Further studies carried out by the APS Group, which surveyed 1.6 million people, showed that:

 - 6.6% of shoppers glanced at traditional print.